 Melanoma treatment is very successful when doctors find the cancer before it starts growing in other areas of the body.
-Advanced melanoma that has spread is harder to treat.
+Advanced melanoma that has spread—or metastasized—is harder to treat.
 For many years, surgery, X-ray treatment, and drugs that kill cancer cells were the only treatments available for advanced melanoma.
 None of them worked very well.

-Immunotherapy (using injectable drugs like pembrolizumab, nivolumab, and ipilimumab) is a newer treatment.
-It stimulates the immune system to fight cancer cells.
-This treatment proved to be more effective.
-Although immunotherapy was more effective that mainstay treatments, people with advanced melanoma needed a breakthrough.
+Immunotherapy (using injectable drugs like pembrolizumab, nivolumab, and ipilimumab) was a breakthrough treatment in years past.
+Immunotherapy stimulates the immune system to fight cancer cells.
+This treatment proved to be more effective than mainstay cancer treatments.

-These drugs have a big advantage over chemotherapy and radiation therapy because they target only cancer cells.
+Targeted therapy drugs have a big advantage over chemotherapy and radiation therapy because they target only cancer cells.
 Chemo and radiation kill normal cells along with cancer cells.
 Targeted therapy drugs don’t generate the familiar chemo and radiation side effects because they generally spare normal cells.
 These drugs have a different risk profile and may make you vulnerable to serious infections and increase your risk for other types of cancer.
 Be sure you understand all of the potential risks before consenting to treatment.

 Current targeted therapy drug options include:

-- Vemurafenib.
+- Vemurafenib (Zelboraf).
 The FDA approved this drug for targeted therapy in 2011.
-It is approved for people who are positive for the BRAF gene.
+It is approved for people who are positive for the BRAF gene mutation.
 Several studies show that it helps extend survival.
 Vemurafenib is a pill you take twice a day.
 Possible side effects include fatigue, rash, sun sensitivity, and an increased risk of other types of skin cancers.

-- Dabrafenib.
+- Dabrafenib (Taflinar).
 The FDA approved this drug in 2013.
-It also targets BRAF.
 You take this drug as a capsule twice a day.
 It appears to be as effective as vemurafenib.
 Side effects can include flu-like symptoms and thickening of the skin.
 It is less likely than vemurafenib to cause other skin cancers.

-- Trametinib.
+- Trametinib (Mekinist).
 The FDA approved this drug in 2013.
-It blocks the MEK gene.
 You take this pill once a day.
 It may work best in combination with a BRAF inhibitor.
 Side effects include rash and diarrhea.
 Heart, lung and vision problems are rare but serious possible complications.

 There's still a lot to learn about the best ways to use targeted therapies for advanced melanoma.
-For instance, doctors and researchers are now doing clinical trials on drugs that target the C-KIT gene.
-It’s also likely that researchers will discover more genes to target and develop new drugs to use in different combinations.
+It’s likely that researchers will discover more genes to target and develop new drugs to use in different combinations.

-A clinical trial can be a good option for getting the latest advanced melanoma treatment.
+- A clinical trial can be a good option for possibly receiving the latest advanced melanoma treatment.